 - Be cautious about buying in direct response to radio, television, or Internet advertisements.

-- U.S. readers should be careful about sending money to overseas dealers or merchants or anyone outside the reach of U.S. law enforcement.
+- U.S. readers should be careful about sending money to overseas dealers, merchants, or anyone outside the reach of U.S. law enforcement.

 - Be wary of ‘boiler room’ pitches – unsolicited phone calls or emails from precious metals brokers.

-If you believe you’ve fallen victim to gold ira companies (or any other type of gold scam), there are various federal and state regulators you can contact.
+If you believe you’ve fallen victim to gold ira companies (or any other type of gold scam), you can contact various federal and state regulators.

-You can get in touch with your state attorney general’s office or the Federal Bureau of Investigation’s local field office.
+You can contact your state attorney general’s office or the Federal Bureau of Investigation’s local field office.

 You can also report suspected fraud to the Federal Trade Commission.